How do I know if I have gap insurance?

 You can check your current car insurance policy or the terms of your lease or loan to see if you have gap insurance.
 This type of coverage is usually offered as optional coverage by insurers or as an extra add-on by dealers, so it's a good idea to find out if you already have gap insurance before you add more coverage.

 How to check if you have gap insurance

 How to find out if you have gap coverage will depend on where you got it (if you do have gap insurance).
 You might have gap insurance from the dealership, from your insurance, or even (in some cases) from your lease agreement.

 If you know you bought this coverage initially and aren't sure whether you still carry it, you can usually check by calling your agent or insurance company.
 If you're unsure where you got your gap coverage in the first place, you'll likely need to check several places to get a definitive answer.

 How to check if you have gap insurance from the dealer

 Some dealers include gap insurance as part of your monthly loan payments.
 You can find information about what's included in your sale documents.
 If you financed through a bank or other lender, check the documents from both the dealer and the lender.
 Either of them might have included gap coverage automatically.

-Many dealers will automatically include gap coverage, but you can deny their coverage if you prefer to buy through your insurer or your loan terms don't require gap coverage.
+Many dealers will automatically include gap coverage, but you can decline their coverage if you prefer to buy through your insurer or if your loan terms don't require gap coverage.